Have you been personally affected by mental illness or a mental health concern?

-If so, I would love to help you share your unique and personal story of hope.
+If so, I would love to help you share your unique and personal story.

 I’ve been sharing such first-person accounts for some time now in my “Stories of Hope” series here on this blog.
-You will find dozens of true and inspiring stories of men and women from all over the world who are managing their mental health issues and who refuse to let mental illness define them as a person.
+You will find dozens of true and inspiring stories of men and women from all over the world who are in various stages of recovery with mental health issues and who refuse to let mental illness define them as a person.

 My guiding philosophy for these stories is this:

-While I want to acknowledge the difficulties each person has gone through as part of their story, I also want to focus on the supports, strategies, therapies, or lifestyle changes that have been helpful and that have brought back some sense of hope.
-This doesn’t mean we would sugarcoat or minimize the challenges, just that I would hope to portray a balance between the rough times and the hope for a brighter future.
+I want to acknowledge both the difficulties each person has gone through as well as the supports, strategies, therapies, or lifestyle changes that have been helpful and that may have brought back some sense of hope.
+This doesn’t mean we would sugarcoat or minimize the challenges, just that I would hope to portray a balance between the rough times and possible hope for a brighter future.
+I am open to consider stories about all phases of recovery, including those who are still facing significant challenges as well as those who have already made substantial progress.
 My goal is for the stories to provide some inspiration to others to show that mental illness is not defining and that a fulfilling life can still be had while living with a mental health concern.

 1) Tell us about when you first started becoming aware of concerns related to your mental health.
 How did these issues continue to affect you and those around you before you sought treatment?